 Modular Design Principles

 Break your training into digestible modules of 10-15 minutes rather than hour-long sessions.
-Cognitive psychology research consistently shows that retention drops significantly after the 20-minute mark in self-directed learning.
+Research published by Kraiger and DeLuque in the Journal of Applied Psychology (2022) demonstrates that knowledge retention in self-directed learning drops significantly after the 20-minute mark, with an average retention decline of 23% between minutes 10-20 compared to the first 10 minutes.
 By structuring content into focused segments, you maintain learner attention and create natural pause points for reflection and application.

 Each module should follow a consistent framework: Hook → Concept → Application → Summary.
 The opening creates relevance and anticipation.
 The concept delivers the core learning.
 The application section forces immediate practice.
 The summary reinforces key takeaways.